coderefinery/manuals/presenting.md

   set next to at least one other person.
 That way, people can help each other.

+- Have a pen and paper next to you.
+When you notice problems in the material, write it down right away during breaks in the type-along parts.

 - Set up feedback system (chat, questions, etc)